smart-window/audio/README.md

             log(`Touchpoint : ${this.touchpointID} || Input : ${this.inputID} || To: ${this.to} || From: ${this.from} || MessageType: ${messageType}` );
 ```
-This is the post request which dumps all the transcripts collected to a server of your choosing, it also adds timestamps automatically so you can have review the accuracy.
+This is the post request, it also adds timestamps automatically.
 The last snippet is a validation for binary messages as they are not supported and will provide a log message.

 ```
 axios.post('https://api.jupita.io/v1/dump', {